5 stages of a construction project life cycle

 5. Conclusion and closing

-The last phase of the construction project life cycle involves finalizing every facet of the project, including wrapping up construction with finishing touches and concluding with one final inspection.
+The last phase involves finalizing every facet of the project, including wrapping up construction with finishing touches and concluding with final inspections.
+Digital tools have streamlined this traditionally paper intensive phase while ensuring comprehensive documentation for future operations.

 Better people planning is just one click away